bseltz-cohesity/scripts/reports/heliosV2/python/heliosReport/README.md

 * -c, --clustername: (optional) limit to one or more cluster names (repeat for multiple)
 * -z, --timezone: (optional) default is 'America/New_York'
 * -sr, --showrecord: (optional) show format of one record and exit
-* -f, --filter: (optional) one or more filters, e.g. -f 'numSnapshots=0' -f 'protectionStatus=protected'
+* -f, --filter: (optional) one or more filters, e.g. -f 'numSnapshots==0' -f 'protectionStatus==protected'

+## Filters

+You can filter on any valid attribute name and value.
+Comparisons can be one of ==, !=, >=, <=, > or <

+To see what the attribute names are, use the -sr, --showrecord option.
+This will display one record and exit, so that you can see what the attribute names and value types are

+You can include multiple filters like: `-f 'groupName==My Protection Group' -f 'logicalSize>=10000000000' -f 'objectName==server1.mydomain.net'`

 ## The Python Helper Module - pyhesity.py